 What is registration?

-Registration is the process which takes place at the start of the academic year in which students receive academic advice from curriculum advisors, select their preferred courses, and enrol onto them.
-Registration is compulsory for all students (both new and returning); you must register in person (unless the faculty has communicated otherwise), and you are obliged to register before the end of the registration period.
+Registration is the process which takes place at the start of the academic year in which students receive academic advice from curriculum advisors/programme convenors, select their compulsory and/or preferred courses, and enrol onto them.
+Registration is compulsory for all students (both new and returning).
+Students must register in-person (unless the Faculty Office has communicated otherwise) and are obliged to register before the end of the registration period.

 When is registration?

 If you are new to UCT, you will be briefed about the registration process during Orientation.
-Please see details on the Humanities Orientation page.
+Please see details on the Humanities Orientation page and the Student Orientation page on the Department of Student Affairs (DSA) website.

 What happens at registration?